vuldb/cyber_threat_intelligence/Carbanak/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Carbanak:

 * US
-* DE
 * RU
+* SE
 * ...

-There are 28 more country items available.
+There are 29 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise